arnab20ghosh/iamarnabg/index.md

 Hello and welcome to the detailed curriculum vitae of Arnab Ghosh.
 This CV is built with **Jekyll** using **Markdown** files and hosted on **Github** pages.<b>

-This site is built on using the [Just-the-docs](https://github.com/pmarsceill/just-the-docs) theme.
+This site is built using the [Just-the-docs](https://github.com/pmarsceill/just-the-docs) theme.

 ### _How can you navigate through this site?_

-You can select an option from the **Menu** to read about the section.
+You can select an option from the **Menu** to read about the particular section.

 <b>